ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 - **eCLIP:** UMI of 10nt (or 5nt) in the beginning (5' end) of read2

-- **eCLIP from ENCODE:** UMI of 10nt (or 5nt) in the beginning (5' end) of read2 is already trimmed off and stored in the read name
+- **eCLIP from ENCODE:** UMI of 10nt (or 5nt) at the beginning (5' end) of read2 is already trimmed off and stored in the read name

 .. image:: ../experiment_types_schema.png
    :width: 600
     Most common barcode setups.

-If your experiment used one of these setups, you can use the expereriment_type parameter:
+If your experiment used one of these setups, you can use the experiment_type parameter:

 Using a standard barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If your experiment uses one of the supported barcode setups, you can use the parameter **experiment_type**.
-Specify one of the following: "iCLIP", "iCLIP2", "iCLIP3", "eCLIP_5ntUMI", "eCLIP_10ntUMI", "eCLIP_ENCODE_5ntUMI", "eCLIP_ENCODE_10ntUMI", "noBarcode_noUMI".0
+Specify one of the following: "iCLIP", "iCLIP2", "iCLIP3", "eCLIP_5ntUMI", "eCLIP_10ntUMI", "eCLIP_ENCODE_5ntUMI", "eCLIP_ENCODE_10ntUMI", "miReCLIP", "noBarcode_noUMI".

-When experiment_type is specified, the parameters barcodeLength, umi1_len, umi2_len, total_barcode_len and encode will be ignored.
+When experiment_type is specified, the parameters barcodeLength, umi1_len, umi2_len, total_barcode_len, and encode will be ignored.

 ..
 Note::

-   There is a special type eCLIP_ENCODE, because ENCODE provided data has the UMI information no longer in the read, but appended to the end of the read names.
+   There are special types "eCLIP_ENCODE_5ntUMI" and "eCLIP_ENCODE_10ntUMI" because ENCODE data no longer has UMI information in the reads, but instead appends it to the     end of the read names.
+If unsure if the data has a 5nt or 10nt UMI, check the read headers (for example, with head encode_sample.fastq)

 Using manual barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If your data does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to "other".
-In order to allow other experimental setups racoon_clip uses a barcode set-up consisting of **umi1 + experimental_barcode + umi2**.
+In order to allow other experimental setups, racoon_clip uses a barcode setup consisting of **umi1 + experimental_barcode + umi2**.
 Parts of this barcode that do not exist in a particular data set can be set to length 0.
 These are the parameters to manually set up your barcode&UMI architecture:

 - **barcodeLength** (int): length of barcode

 - **umi1_len** (int): length of the UMI 1.
 Note that the sequences of the barcodes will be antisense of the barcodes used in the experiment.
 Therefore, UMI 1 is the 3' UMI of the experimental barcode.
-If the UMI is only 5' of the experimental barcode set to 0.
+If the UMI is only 5' of the experimental barcode, set to 0.

--  **umi2_len** (int): length of the UMI 1.
+-  **umi2_len** (int): length of UMI 1.
 Note that the sequences of the barcodes will be antisense of the barcodes used in the experiment.
 Therefore, UMI 2 is the 5' UMI of the experimental barcode.
-If the UMI is only 3' of the experimental barcode set to 0.
+If the UMI is only 3' of the experimental barcode, set to 0.

-- **total_barcode_len** (int): total length of the experimental barcode region that is read including UMIs and random barcodes.
+- **total_barcode_len** (int): total length of the experimental barcode region that is read, including UMIs and random barcodes.
 Set to 0 if no barcode filtering should be done.

 - **quality_filter_barcodes** if false or exp_barcode_len is 0, no barcode filtering will be done.

-For example, manually defining an iCLIP or eCLIP setup manually would look like this:
+For example, manually defining an iCLIP or eCLIP setup would look like this:

 .. code-block:: python